 Women during mid-century England had no will or ability to say no to men.
 Even during the reign of Queen Elizabeth, the majority of the politicians who counseled her were men and whose choices only reflected their personal political philosophies.
 Maybe, Elizabeth felt the only way these men would see her as an equal was if she remained: sexless.

-And I think that is because Queen Elizabeth represents a woman who made a sacrifice for women everywhere.
+Queen Elizabeth represents a woman who made a sacrifice for women everywhere.
 She learned from her mother’s mistakes and even hurt her father by ending the Tudor monarchs and never producing an heir to the throne.

 It might possibly be the one thing that would have made King Henry turn over in his graves, along with every other man on her counsel.